emrea-works/course-design_patterns/factory-method.md

 # Factory Method and Examples

-> Define an interface for creating an object, but let subclasses decide which class to instantiate.
+> Define an interface for creating an object, **but let subclasses decide which class to instantiate**.
 Factory Method lets a class defer instantiation to subclasses.

 Definitions of the codes are below them.